developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

  * **Not Connected** – Filters devices that have surpassed the Disconnect Threshold Time in the Settings tab, designating the device as disconnected from the network and therefore cannot be found.

 * Battery status tiles:
- * **Low Battery** – Filters devices that have surpassed the Low Power Alert Threshold value defined in the Settings tab and are therefore in low battery state.
+ * **Low Battery** – Filters devices that have surpassed the [Low Power Alert Threshold](../config) value defined in the Settings tab and are therefore in low battery state.
+Low Battery devices require attention to be charged before the battery becomes depleted, preventing loss of device tracking.
      * **On Charge** – Filters devices that are powered and in the charge state.

 A search can be conducted based on device information from the table columns: Status, Connection State, AP Name, Battery State, Device Name, Device Model, Device Serial #, and Tags.
 In the Active tab, click the magnifying glass to produce a drop down menu and select the data to search.
 Depending on the data being searched, a prompt may appear to select data to refine the search.
 If required, enter in the text to search when prompted.